 CRYSC provides mental performance support to athletes, families, and coaches throughout all regions and levels of the club through in-person and virtual workshops tailored to the unique needs and roles of each group.
 Workshops address topics such as fostering connection, reframing failure, providing feedback, building team culture, managing sideline behavior, coping with stress and anxiety, and developing a growth mindset.

-CRYSC is excited to again find itself at the forefront of the advancement of youth sport, and provide yet another valuable resource to its members in the form of mental performance support.
+CRYSC takes pride in being at the forefront of the advancement of youth sport and are excited to provide yet another valuable resource to its members in the form of mental performance support.
 In collaboration with CRYSC coaches, club members, and DU’s CPEX, CRYSC athletes will be the beneficiaries of an even healthier competitive environment; one not only conducive to elite level performance, but that also promotes their enjoyment of the game, personal growth and development, and overall mental health.

 Meet CRYSC’s Director of Mental Performance, Katie Pagel